Lee Waters: Transport

+Waters was the Minister responsible for Transportation across various ministerial jobs from 2018 to 2024.

-He vehemently opposed the M4 Relief Road which he viewed as failing to improve transport within Wales.
+While Minister responsible for transport he opposed the M4 Relief Road which he viewed as failing to improve transport within Wales.
 He was critical of the decision taken by the UK Government under Theresa May to remove the tolls on the Severn crossings, stating it would "lead to six million more vehicles a year" on the roads, and that Westminster were "unleashing" extra traffic to try to incentivise the construction of the M4 Relief Road.

-He is instead involved in Government projects including the South Wales Metro and improving bus services which make up the majority of public transport ridership in Wales.

-Waters hopes to overhaul bus transport in Wales through integrating services and focusing on passengers.
-He is the minister responsible for the consultation, which opened alongside the publication of the white paper "One Network, One Timetable, One Ticket: Planning Buses as a Public Service for Wales".
+In place of the Relief Road, Waters instead advocated for in Government projects including the South Wales Metro and improving bus services which make up the majority of public transport ridership in Wales.
+He worked towards overhauling bus transport in Wales through integrating services and focusing on passengers.
+Shortly before he resigned as transport minister, the Welsh Government published a report entitled "Our Roadmap to Bus Reform: Towards One Network, One Timetable, One Ticket", which outlined these policies and how they would be implemented.

+Waters was a central figure in the introduction of a 20mph limit across most previously 30mph zones on Welsh roads.
+Its introduction faced public opposition, although Waters claimed attitudes were changing on the policy.
+In the year after its implementation, insurer esure said they had seen a 20% drop in insurance claims from Wales, and there was a reduction in road traffic fatalities in the last quarter of the year of 32%, from 681 (October–December 2022) to 463 (October–December 2023).

 Foundational economy

 Waters has been a proponent of the concept of the foundational economy.
 The concept was developed by the University of Manchester's Centre for Research on Socio-Cultural Change.
-Bowman and Froud et al describe the theory as focussing on health education and welfare, as well as "mundane activities like utilities, retail and food processing which produce necessary everyday goods and services which are used by everybody regardless of income or social status."
+Bowman and Froud et al. describe the theory as focussing on health education and welfare, as well as "mundane activities like utilities, retail and food processing which produce necessary everyday goods and services which are used by everybody regardless of income or social status."
 It "focuses on how the sheltered sectors of the economy can be reorganised in ways that generate welfare gains and diffuse prosperity" after years of UK policies which its authors state failed to create competition and markets and instead focussed on job creation and GDP growth alone.

 Waters support for alternative economic thinking has produced eye catching headlines, after his comments in June 2019 that stated the Government has "pretended we know what we're doing on the economy" for 20 years.
 His speech stated that "all the orthodox tools we can think of at growing the economy in the conventional way" have only produced static GDP over 20 years across the UK.
 Plaid Cymru stated the comments were "remarkable", while the Welsh Conservatives described them as "deeply concerning", however the First Minister Mark Drakeford defended Waters by saying he was right to reject the old ways of thinking especially as Wales faces "the global shifts of increased mechanisation, automation and of course, Brexit."